 Tyson Research Center

-The Interdisciplinary Environmental Clinic (IEC) is an interdisciplinary venture with a dual emphasis on experiential learning and community service.
-The IEC represents non-profit groups, communities, and individuals who are pursuing legal action to protect the environment and community health but who cannot afford the legal representation and scientific expertise this requires.
+The IEC represents non-profit groups, communities, and individuals who pursue legal action to protect the environment and human health but lack the resources and scientific expertise to do so.